 Teachers are constantly curating, or handpicking, resources for their classroom.
 This post covers tips for using QR codes to place just-right resources in the hands of your students.

 Authentic audiences can help students set a purpose for their reading and writing activities.
-This post shows how Frontier can be used for research projects in an elementary school class.
+This post shows how Frontier research projects could be part of an elementary school class.

 As you get ready to kick off the new year try out one of these how-to tips in your classroom.
 Don’t forget to share your journey with education technology with other teachers by leaving a comment on this post.